 Spaying is the process of sterilizing your female cat.
 In male cats, it’s called neutering, although sometimes this term is used to refer to the sterilization process in both males and females.

 How does spaying work?

-Spaying must be conducted by a vet or other qualified professional and entails your cat undergoing an operation.
-It then prevents your female cat—also called a queen—from producing eggs which could be fertilized by a male cat, as well as stopping their body emitting sex hormones which attract males.
+Spaying must be conducted by a veterinarian and involves your cat undergoing an operation.
+It then prevents your female cat—also called a queen—from producing eggs that could be fertilized by a male cat, as well as stopping their body emitting sex hormones that attract males.

 When can I get my cat spayed?

 Whether male or female, you can get your cat spayed/neutered around puberty.
 For queens, this is at six to seven months old, although it can be done safely from the age of three months.
 Female kittens tend to have their first heat cycle when they’re six months old; you’ll notice a change in their behavior as they meow a lot, rub up against your legs or furniture, and adopt a mating posture whenever their back is touched.

 Should I get my cat spayed?

 It’s up to you whether you decide to get your queen spayed, or whether you want them to have kittens in the future.
 There are a number of benefits to spaying/neutering your cat; the most important is that it can significantly increase their lifespan.

 - Prevent unwanted litters